scicloj/open-source-mentoring/list-of-projects.md

 * 🛠 🌟 join the [Clay](https://scicloj.github.io/clay/) team and take on Clay-related tasks

+* 🛠 🌟 improve the Clojure integration in [Quarto](https://quarto.org/)

+* Write a tutorial about [Tablecloth](https://scicloj.github.io/tablecloth/)

+* update the [clojisr-examples](https://github.com/scicloj/clojisr-examples) collection of tutorials: convert existing notebooks to the [Kindly](https://scicloj.github.io/kindly/) convention and using [Clay](https://scicloj.github.io/clay/), as we did with the [Clojisr Documentation](https://scicloj.github.io/clojisr); then work on additional tutorials.

-* extend the [Fastmath VectorProto protocol](https://github.com/generateme/fastmath/blob/60e65bf/src/fastmath/protocols.clj#L78) to support mode types
+* extend the [Fastmath VectorProto protocol](https://github.com/generateme/fastmath/blob/60e65bf/src/fastmath/protocols.clj#L78) to support more types

 * create a bridge to the [Stan](https://mc-stan.org/) library for statistical computing - in other words, add Clojure to the [BridgeStan](https://roualdes.github.io/bridgestan/latest/) project of polyglot Stan bindings

-* join the development of the [Hanamicloth](https://scicloj.github.io/hanamicloth) datavis library
+* join the development of the [Tableplot](https://scicloj.github.io/tableplot) datavis library

 * help improve [Calva](https://calva.io/)'s support for data-science